Giancarlo Stanton Preview, Player Props: Yankees vs. Nationals

 Nationals Pitching Rankings

+- The pitching staff for the Nationals has a collective 7.8 K/9, the second-worst in MLB.

-- The Nationals' 4.91 team ERA ranks 27th across all MLB pitching staffs.
+- The Nationals have a 4.92 team ERA that ranks 27th among all MLB pitching staffs.

-- Nationals pitchers combine to surrender the most home runs in baseball (190 total, 1.5 per game).
+- Nationals pitchers combine to surrender 194 total home runs at a clip of 1.5 per game (most in baseball).

 © 2023 Data Skrive.
 All rights reserved.